AcastaPaloma/AcastaPaloma/README.md

 ## About Me 🧑‍🎓

 I'm a recent graduate of Collège Jean-de-Brébeuf and currently an Honors Health Science student at Marianopolis College.
-My passion lies in the intersection of linguistics, etymology, and artificial intelligence.
+My passion lies in the intersection of linguistics, medicine, and artificial intelligence.
 I'm fluent in French, English, and Mandarin, have advanced skills in Spanish, and I'm currently learning German.

 ## Skills 💻